talhafaroow33/talhafaroow33/README.md

 - 🔭 I’m currently working on Reactjs, NextJs
 - 🌱 I’m currently learning TypeScript
-- 👯 I’m looking to collaborate on Remix
+- 👯 I’m looking to collaborate on cool Project
 - 💬 I'm Frontend developer with 2+ years of experience in web applications
 - 📫 Please email me at talhafaroow33@gmail.com
 - ⚡ Fun fact: I do coding for FUN